 Offered only to full-time students who are New York state residents, freshmen and transfer students who qualify, both academically and economically, may be eligible for the EOP program.
 Students cannot apply for both EOP and Early Decision programs.

-High school seniors who wish to apply for freshman enrollment and EOP status at the College must file a SUNY application or The Common Application and on the Supplemental Application indicate they want to be considered for EOP.
+High school seniors who wish to apply for freshman enrollment and EOP status at the College must file a SUNY application or The Common Application and indicate they want to be considered for EOP.
 In addition, they must submit a copy of the Free Application for Federal Student Aid (FAFSA), indicating ESF as a receiving institution.

 In order for transfer students to participate in the program at the College, they must have been enrolled in or qualified for EOP, Higher Education Opportunity Program (HEOP), Search for Education Elevation and Knowledge (SEEK) or similar program at their prior college.
 Therefore, students who are applying to ESF as high school seniors through the Guaranteed Transfer option should also apply for EOP, HEOP or SEEK at their lower-division college, and must enroll in or be qualified for such a program in order to continue in EOP at ESF.